Man, that title is a mouthful. But that’s what this project is:

 Do you have any awesome wine cork projects to share?
 Because I still have a heaping pile of unused corks…

-I’d love for you to tell me about it in the comments or post to the Flickr group if you do!
+I’d love for you to tell me about it in the comments or tag me in your Instagram posts if you do!

 Happy crafting, friends!
 And whatever you make, make it yours!